What Is A Grey Stamp Pokémon Card?

 eBay is your best bet if you want to browse some grey stamp cards right now.
 But other options include the regular online marketplaces you’d usually use.

 Most sites won’t let you choose ‘grey stamp’ from the filters, so you’ll have to browse images manually.
-Don’t skip the listings that are missing the keyword ‘grey stamp’ because many sellers don’t even realize what it is.
+Don’t skip the listings that are missing the keyword ‘grey stamp’ because, as mentioned, many sellers don’t even realize what it is.

 In the past I have ordered 1st edition cards from tcgplayer.com, only to receive a couple of grey stamps.
 A pleasant surprise if you ask me.